intelsdi-x/snap/README.md

 [![Build Status](https://travis-ci.com/intelsdi-x/snap.svg?token=2ujsxEpZo1issFyVWX29&branch=master)](https://travis-ci.com/intelsdi-x/snap)

 ## In Active Development
 The master branch is used for new feature development.
 Our goal is to keep it in a deployable state.
-If you're looking for the most recent stable release that is versioned, please [see the latest release](https://github.com/intelsdi-x/snap/releases).
+If you're looking for the most recent binary that is versioned, please [see the latest release](https://github.com/intelsdi-x/snap/releases).

 1. [Overview](#overview)